opencv/opencv/modules/core/doc/old_xml_yaml_persistence.rst

     :param ptr: Pointer to the object

     :param attributes: The attributes of the object.
-They are specific for each particular type (see the dicsussion below).
+They are specific for each particular type (see the discussion below).

 The function writes an object to file storage.
 First, the appropriate type info is found using :ocv:cfunc:`TypeOf`.
 Then, the ``write`` method associated with the type info is called.